 One of the best remaining examples of a coastal-strand environment in Southern California, the Coal Oil Point Natural Reserve protects a wide variety of shoreline and estuarine habitats.
 Largely undisturbed coastal dunes support a rich assemblage of dune vegetation, while older and more stable backdunes are covered with southern coastal scrub habitat.
 In the heart of the reserve, Devereux Slough is a seasonally flooded tidal lagoon that dries out in the summer to form salt flats and hypersaline ponds and channels.
 A variety of intertidal habitats occur along the sandy beach and the large rocky reef at the point.
 Thousands of migratory birds visit throughout the year.
 Located adjacent to the Santa Barbara campus, the reserve provides a unique and accessible research and teaching resource.
 Many university courses, including botany, ecology, biodiversity field methods, natural history, marine biology, invertebrate zoology, and environmental studies.

 Several ongoing restoration projects aim to improve the biological functioning of the reserve.
 Over the past seven years, Coal Oil Point Reserve has restored more than 30 acres of wetland margins, vernal pools, coastal sage scrub, dunes, and beach habitat.
 These areas are now self-sustaining and rich in native wildlife.
 Native plants are propagated on site in the reserve’s native plant nursery.
 Plants are grown primarily from seeds collected on the reserve to ensure the preservation of the genetic stock adapted to the area.
 Restoration projects offer opportunities for undergraduate internships every quarter.
-Regular wetland workdays are open to the public.

 Self-guided Walking Tour